stevejay/artfullylondon-api/README.md

 - [Imagemagick](https://www.imagemagick.org/script/index.php) - Used for image querying and resizing in the Image Service (instructions below)
 - [LocalStack](https://localstack.cloud/) - Used for running DynamoDB and Elasticsearch locally (instructions below)

-You also need to run Redis somehow.
-One option is to run it locally, while another is to use a managed Redis service such as [RedisLabs](https://redislabs.com/).

 #### Imagemagick

 On Windows, install a [Windows binary release](https://www.imagemagick.org/script/download.php) of Imagemagick.
 Make sure to tick the 'Install legacy utilities' installer option.